top of page

 A whole food plant based diet is based on the following principles:

-1. Whole food- it consists of unrefined, or minimally refined foods.
+1. Whole foods- unrefined, or minimally processed foods.

-2. Plant based : Food that comes solely or majority from plants and is free from or uses animal foods such as meat, milk, eggs, or honey minimally.
+2. Plant based : Food that comes either solely or as a majority from plants and is free from or uses animal foods such as meat, milk, eggs, or honey minimally.

 A whole food plant based diet aims to consume a wide variety of whole plant foods from different food groups including: